opendatasoft/ods-documentation-explore-api/source/includes/v1/available_apis.md

 The following authentication modes are available:

-- **API key authentication:** via an API key generated from [the account settings page](https://docs.opendatasoft.com/en/using_api/authentication.html#finding-and-generating-api-keys)
+- **API key authentication:** via an API key generated from [the account settings page](https://docs.huwise.com/en/using_api/authentication.html#finding-and-generating-api-keys)
-- **Session authentication:** API calls performed from a browser will authenticate logged users via the Opendatasoft session cookie
+- **Session authentication:** API calls performed from a browser will authenticate logged users via the Huwise session cookie

 ## Quotas